 In S.R.
-Bommai V. Union of India, The Supreme Court has held that “Secularism is basic feature of the Indian Constitution”.
+Bommai V. Union of India, The Supreme Court has held that “Secularism is a basic feature of the Indian Constitution”.
 The State shall treat equally all religions and religious denominations.
-Religion is matter of individual faith and cannot be mixed with secular activities.
-Secular activities can be regulated by the state by enacting law.
+Religion is a matter of individual faith and cannot be mixed with secular activities.
+Secular activities can be regulated by the state by enacting the law.
 Justice Ramaswami observed that secularism is not Anti- God.
-In the Indian context secularism is positive concept.
+In the Indian context secularism is a positive concept.
 Thus, the Indian context embodies the positive concept of secularism and has not accepted the American doctrine of secularism that is the concept of erecting “a wall of separation between Religion and State”.
-The concept of positive secularism separates spiritualism with individual faith.
-The state is neither anti – religion nor pro-religion.
+The concept of positive secularism separates spiritualism from individual faith.
+The state is neither anti-religion nor pro-religion.
 In matters of religion, the state is neutral and treats every religion equally.

 The word “Religion” as such has not been defined under our Indian Constitution.
-And indeed it is term which is hardly susceptible to any rigid definition.
-The Supreme Court has given a new interpretation to the word “religion” and defined it broadly.
-Religion is matter of faith with individuals or communities and it is not necessarily theistic.
-A religion has its basis in “a system of beliefs or doctrines which are regarded by those who profess that religion as conductive to their spiritual well being”, “but it will not be correct to say that religion is nothing else but a doctrine of belief.
-A religion may have laid down a code of ethical rules for its followers to accept, it might prescribe rituals and observances, ceremonies and mode of worship which are regarded as integral part of religion, and those forms and observances might extend even matters of food and dress.
-Therefore religion is matter of personal faith and belief.
-Every person has a right to entertain such religious faith and ideas as may be approved by his/ her judgement or conscience but also exhibit his belief and ideas by such overt acts which are sanctioned by religions.
-A religion is merely an opinion, doctrine and belief.
-Religion has been defined as a belief which binds spiritual nature of men to supernatural being.
-It includes worship, belief, faith, devotion, etc. and extends to rituals.
-The word “Religion” has different shades and colours.
-Important shade is dharma (duty), duty towards the society and soul.
-In lily Thomas v.
-Union of India, the Supreme Court explained that religion was a matter of faith stemming from the depth of the heart and mind and that religion, faith or devotion were not easily interchangeable.
+And indeed it is a term which is hardly susceptible to any rigid definition.
+The Supreme Court has given a new interpretation of the word “religion” and defined it broadly.
+Religion is a matter of faith with individuals or communities and it is not necessarily theistic.
+Religion has its basis in “a system of beliefs or doctrines which are regarded by those who profess that religion as conducive to their spiritual well being”, “but it will not be correct to say that religion is nothing else but a doctrine of belief.

 Concept of Freedom in International Scenario

-Article 18 of Universal Declaration of Human Rights 1948 as well Article 18 of International Convention for Civil and political rights 1966 provides “Freedom of religion, belief faith and worship”.
-Even the international world talks about religious freedom of man in a particular society.
-Every man is free to choose religion of its choice and has the right to propagate the same among the masses.
+Article 18 of the Universal Declaration of Human Rights 1948 as well as Article 18 of the International Convention for Civil and political rights 1966 provides “Freedom of religion, belief faith and worship”.
+Even the international world talks about the religious freedom of man in a particular society.
+Every man is free to choose the religion of its choice and has the right to propagate the same among the masses.

 Right to Freedom of religion under Indian Constitution